Skip to main content

 Technical Analysis

-CVE-2025-2141 is a cross-site scripting (XSS) vulnerability identified in IBM System Storage Virtualization Engine TS7700, specifically affecting versions 8.60.0.115 of the 3957 VED, 3948 VED, and 3948 VEF models.
-The vulnerability arises due to improper neutralization of input during web page generation (CWE-79), allowing an authenticated user to inject arbitrary JavaScript code into the web user interface (Web UI).
-This malicious script can alter the intended functionality of the interface and potentially lead to the disclosure of sensitive information such as user credentials within a trusted session.
-The vulnerability requires the attacker to have valid authentication credentials and some user interaction (e.g., visiting a crafted page or triggering a specific UI action).
-The CVSS v3.1 base score is 6.1, reflecting a medium severity level, with an attack vector of network (remote), low attack complexity, no privileges required, but user interaction needed, and a scope change indicating that the vulnerability affects components beyond the initially vulnerable system.
-The impact primarily affects confidentiality and integrity, with no direct impact on availability.
+CVE-2025-2141 is a cross-site scripting (XSS) vulnerability identified in the IBM System Storage Virtualization Engine TS7700, specifically affecting versions 8.60.0.115 of the 3957 VED, 3948 VED, and 3948 VEF models.
+The vulnerability arises from improper neutralization of input during web page generation (CWE-79), allowing an authenticated user to inject arbitrary JavaScript code into the web user interface.
+This injected script can alter the intended functionality of the web UI, potentially leading to the disclosure of sensitive information such as user credentials within a trusted session.
+The vulnerability requires the attacker to have authenticated access to the system’s web interface, and user interaction is necessary to trigger the malicious script.
+The CVSS v3.1 base score is 6.1 (medium severity), reflecting network attack vector, low attack complexity, no privileges required, but user interaction needed, with a scope change and limited confidentiality and integrity impact but no availability impact.
 No known exploits are currently reported in the wild, and no patches have been linked yet.
-This vulnerability is significant because the TS7700 is a critical storage virtualization platform used in enterprise environments to manage large-scale storage resources, and compromise of its management interface could lead to unauthorized access or manipulation of storage configurations and sensitive data.
+The vulnerability is significant because the TS7700 is a critical storage virtualization platform used in enterprise environments to manage large-scale storage systems, and compromise of its management interface could lead to unauthorized access or manipulation of storage operations.

 Potential Impact